joseph-flinn/site/data/posts/0010-plg-support-functions.md

 ### Operations

-Operations are the unsung heros of value delivery (ok...I might be a little biased since my background is Operations).
+Operations are the unsung heroes of value delivery (ok...I might be a little biased since my background is Operations).
 I actually was not sure I wanted to separate Operations from Engineering because of the risk of separate groups.
 While there is many a debate on what the organizational structure should look like, this business function still needs to exist.
-The primary role of the Operations function is to enable the core prodcut groups to consistantly deliver value and to assist decreasing the risk of failures that forcibly removes value from users (ahem...cloud outages and the like).
+The primary role of the Operations function is to enable the core product groups to consistently deliver value and to assist decreasing the risk of failures that forcibly removes value from users (ahem...cloud outages and the like).
 This will look different in every organization since the requirements and processes are different.